Kourtney Kardashian Is Reportedly Looking For Love, But Doesn’t Want A Fling

 “As of right now, Kourtney isn’t dating anyone, but that doesn’t mean she doesn’t want to.
 She’s enjoyed dating in the past, but right now, she is content with her life and her family,” an insider told the magazine, adding that Kardashian is “waiting for someone who is a good fit for her and her family and not just a fling.”

-Before dating Younes Bendjima for nearly two-years, Kourtney spent ten years with Scott Disick.
-The couple had many ups and downs and share three children together, Mason, Penelope, and Reign.
+Before dating Younes Bendjima for nearly two years, Kourtney spent 10 years with Scott Disick.
+The couple had many ups and downs and share three children together: Mason, Penelope, and Reign.

 The couple were a favorite among fans, but Kourt finally called it quits back in 2015 when she could no longer handle the stress of Scott’s erratic behavior and wild partying.
-Since that time things have certainly changed.
+Since that time, things have certainly changed.

 Disick has cleaned up his act and is now a doting and responsible father to his twos sons and one daughter.
 Scott has cut out his hard partying and wild behavior and has settled down in life with his much younger girlfriend, model Sofia Richie.